wpwupingwp/OGU/README.md

 # example
 rbcL|Poales|Poaceae|Oryza|longistaminata|MF998442|TAN:GB60B-2014
 ```
 The order of the fields is fixed.
-Each field was seperated by the
+Each field was separated by the
 vertical bar ("|").
 The space character (" ") was disallowed and it was
 replaced by underscore ("\_").
 Because of data missing, some fields may be
 empty.